Ārepa breaks into Woolies, fields Fonterra and Nestlé offers

 A double-blind assessment of Arepa by four Auckland Unversity academics, involving members of the Auckland Warriors and published in March 2020, said results were promising and justified a larger-scale study.

-And this year, Ārepa has been chosen as one of the subjects for a $700,000 study for Dementia Australia will be run by the University of Wollongong's Professor Karen Charlton - a nutritional expert who will use blood samples, biomarkers and a double-blind with placebos, to gauge the effectiveness of Ārepa and other products.
+And this year, Ārepa has been chosen as one of the subjects for a $700,000 study for Dementia Australia will be run by the University of Wollongong's Professor Karen Charlton, a nutritionist who will use blood samples and biomarkers as Ārepa's powder is pitted against a normal diet, plus one rich in purple foods (the academic's specialty).
 It kicks off this month.
 Brown says his company's product was selected for the Dementia Australia trial and has not contributed to any funding.

 Some high-profile customers are already convinced, including the All Blacks.